 Give careful thought to the paths for your feet and be steadfast in all your ways. -Proverbs 4:26

 4. Stay the Course

-Just like in life, if you lose focus on which way to go, you will likely have to back track to get the spots you missed.
-Going off track isn’t the end of the world, but it will take more time and more energy to go back and clean up your mistakes, change old habits, or realign your priorities.
+Like in life, if you lose focus on which way to go, you will likely have to backtrack to get the missed spots.
+Going off track isn’t the end of the world, but it will take more time and energy to clean up your mistakes, change old habits, or realign your priorities.

 Our Attempt to Pursue an Intentional Life

 I’ve found myself in a spot of backtracking, which is why we have felt the need to start over by moving to a new community.
 I’m not saying that something so drastic is necessary for each of us to reach our goals.

 But for us, when we evaluated our life, decided what we wanted out of life, and thought about the changes that needed to happen to get there, we agreed that moving and getting a fresh start was most effective.
 It would drive us to where we wanted to be and who we wanted to be sooner.